Santa Ana

 Flotation and Gravimetric Highlights:

-Locked cycle flotation tests have achieved outstanding recovery rates of 93% for silver and 97% for gold.
-The resultant high-quality concentrate boasts 9,488 grams per tonne of silver and 128 grams per tonne of gold, with low base metal presence, creating a product poised for favorable market conditions.
-For more details, see the see News Release dated August 23, 2023.
+Together with the gravimetric concentration, flotation tests achieved outstanding recovery rates of 96.3% for silver and 98.5% for gold in metallurgical testing conducted in 2024.
+The resultant high-quality concentrate boasts 4,187 grams per tonne of silver and 52.1 grams per tonne of gold, with low base metal presence, demonstrate the potential to produce a high value precious metals concentrate that is expected to have high precious metals payability.
+For more details, see the see news release dated June 25, 2024.

 Grades